Independent Scotch Whisky Bottlers Available in Israel

 Although their brokerage buys and sells all type of casks including Ex-Sherry, their DS Tayman independent bottlings are all Strictly Kosher and certified by no less than three hechsherim, namely the KLBD (London Beth Din), the OU and MKL (Rav Akiva Osher Padwa Shlit"a).

 I've tried quite a few bottlings from them and they are all average to really good.
-They are all Natural Colour, NCF and bottled at 46% abv.
-They tend to be Aged 10-12 Years and standard Ex-Bourbon barrel matured with a few years Finished in a kosher wine cask, usually from Israel.
+They are all Natural Colour, Non-Chilled-Filtered and bottled at a very respectable 46% abv.
+They tend to be Aged 10-12 Years and standard Ex-Bourbon barrel matured with a few years Finished in a kosher wine cask, I believe all exclusively from Israeli wineries.
 The quality of the casks from Israel are usually of top quality but some of the finishes don't quite work for me, displaying only a thin wine coating.
 Perhaps they needed a few more years in the wine cask?
 Their Caol Ila 12 with Israeli Wine Cask Finish is particularly tasty and I'd consider buying that again.
 All the bottlings are very competitively priced.

 Although in general, I like DS Tayman whisky, I think that their packaging is poorly designed and their artwork is utterly ridiculous and frankly cringeworthy.